census-instrumentation/opencensus-website/content/quickstart/java/metrics.md

 public class Repl {
     public static void main(String ...args) {
-        // Step 1.
-Our OpenCensus initialization will eventually go here

         // Step 2.
 The normal REPL.
         BufferedReader stdin = new BufferedReader(new InputStreamReader(System.in));